rikukissa/typehole/README.md

 ## Extension Settings

-At this stage there are no configuration options available.
+At this stage, there are no configuration options available.

 ## Known Issues

-- Holes may only be placed in one file at a time
+- Typehole server cannot be running in 2 VSCode editors at the same time as the server port is hard-coded to 17341

 ## Release Notes

 ### 0.0.1

-Initial release of Typehole
+The initial release of Typehole and Z.
-and Z.

 ---